timofruehwirth/affiliation-builder/README.md

 - `example.json` - Sample JSON data structure
 - `example.ipynb` - Complete Jupyter Notebook with test analysis and visualization

+## Changelog

+### v0.2.0

+- Added support for single entities as JSON objects: input data no longer requires entities to be wrapped in a list when there is only one item

+### v0.1.0

+- Initial release
+- Core functionality for building bipartite affiliation networks from JSON data
+- Support for flexible input formats
+- Comprehensive error handling and logging

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests on [GitHub](https://github.com/timofruehwirth/affiliation-builder).